Will ECB's Draghi ever raise rates? Maybe in 2019

 But shrinking inflation since the middle of last year thanks to the plunge in oil and commodity prices has forced the ECB to act to ensure the euro doesn't slide into deflation.

-The 1 trillion euro QE program and negative interest rates are highly controversial and unconventional policies for the Frankfurt-based central bank, and have been driven by the Italian Draghi.
+The 1 trillion euro QE programme and negative interest rates are highly controversial and unconventional policies for the Frankfurt-based central bank, and have been driven by the Italian Draghi.